bheimbu/evolutionary_ecology/docs/source/first_week.rst

    .. tab:: Group oribatid mite species based on distinct morphotypes.

-	  - Group oribatid mites by morphotypes.
+	  1. Group oribatid mites by morphotypes.
 You can collect over 10 different morphotypes, at least two are required (use glass dishes filled with ethanol).
-	  - Transfer each morphogroup (all individuals belonging to the same morphotype) into a separate vial.
+	  2. Transfer each morphogroup (all individuals belonging to the same morphotype) into a separate vial.
-	  - Transfer one or two individuals (depending on your total number) in a glass vial and add a small label.
+	  3. Transfer one or two individuals (depending on your total number) in a glass vial and add a small label.
-	  - The remaining individuals (up to eight or more, at least one ore two are required depending on your total number) go into 2 ml tubes.
-Label them in the same way as the samples in the glass vials.
+	  4. The remaining individuals (up to eight or more, at least one ore two are required depending on your total number) go into 2 ml tubes.
+          5. Label them in the same way as the samples in the glass vials.

-   .. tab:: Save your notes
+   .. tab:: Save your notes.

           - Write down three to five characters (morphological and/or behavioural) of three oribatid mite species.
 Keep your notes, we will be using them later in this course.